Hhalvi/hhalvi.github.io/_posts/2016-04-17-failing-harder-and-faster.markdown

 Failing is a ... **Process** Give it some room :

 Failure much like anything else is a process or a phenomenon.I want to write a blog post and a random process inside my head tries to be the bad (or good) guy and asks what if people don't read it , i want to write a new app and here we go yet again What if people don't use it. **What if** is a strong word to ask ; yet you take certain things for granted not that its not important to ask it very much is.
-And failure is very similar
+And failure is very similar , its part of a process or sometimes the whole process.
+Whats the difference between a **Mistake** and a **Failure**.?
+The difference is apparent yet so many people use them interchangeably.

+Failing has its advantages :